 We are happy that you picked Texas Children's Health Plan for your family.
 Texas Children's Health Plan was founded in 1996 by Texas Children's Hospital.
 Texas Children's Health Plan is the nation's first managed care organization (MCO) created just for children.
 Texas Children's Health Plan has more than 500,000 members.
 The staff and group of over 1,300 provider groups, 500 specialists and 150 hospitals provide excellent service and patient care to our members.
-In addition, we offer exclusive benefits and rewards for our members to enjoy with their families, such as reward cards for staying on top of their health, special events, a 24-hour nurse help line, and much more.
+As a member, you will have use of additional benefits such as a 24-hour nurse help line and transportation help.
+We also offer special events such as sensory-friendly movie screenings and water park days for our members.